-With the introduction of new foods from the colonies, Italian cuisine took some time to embrace them all.
+With the introduction of new foods from the colonies, Italian cuisine took some time to embrace them.
 Potatoes, corn, beans and even turkeys graced the tables and appetites of Italians of the time.

-During both World Wars scarcity of food forced creative cooking by rationing portions.
+During both World Wars, scarcity of food forced creative cooking by rationing portions.
 Cooks of the time were forced to work with what little was available.
-Once again, the Italian cuisine had to adapt from lavish and elaborate to simple and creative.
+Once again, Italian cuisine had to adapt from lavish and elaborate to simple and creative.

 Based on the diet of the peasants, the cuisine of central Italy is simple and hearty.
 Here you can expect lots of tomatoes, beans, olive oil and ham.
 Excellent quality cheeses, hams, salamis and game in rich sauces and many flavours.
 Let’s not forget the mushrooms, truffles, lemon tort and olives.

-A throwback to the Roman cooking, the dishes in this area are done with seasonal ingredients and heavily seasoned with garlic, onion, sage and rosemary.
+A throwback to Roman cooking, the dishes in this area are done with seasonal ingredients and heavily seasoned with garlic, onion, sage and rosemary.
 Here you’ll also find meat dishes, especially bacon and pig’s cheek.
 The necessity and scarcity of food made people very creative in working with what they had available.

-Local speciality is dry white wine, complimented by a range of digestives and aperitifs.
+The local specialty is dry white wine, complimented by a range of digestives and aperitifs.
 Coffee, in all forms, is also an important part of life here.
 Another great dish to try in Rome is fried artichoke, found in two popular dishes, carciofi alla romana and carciofi alla giudia.
 These vegetables have a long history here and can be found everywhere in Rome.

-Southern Italian food is versatile and the flavours depend on the region.
-From the famous Neapolitan specialty, the pizza, to robust flavours of Sicily.
+Southern Italian food is versatile, and the flavours depend on the region.
+From the famous Neapolitan specialty, the pizza, to the robust flavours of Sicily.
 The dishes are packed with olives, all kinds of fish and seafood, cheeses and stuffed pasta.

 Infused with the spices and seasonings of the past, sun-dried tomatoes, ricotta cheese and artichokes also play an important role.
-Home to finest olive oils and wines, this is also one of the places with the healthiest diets in Europe.
+Home to the finest olive oils and wines is also one of the places with the healthiest diets in Europe.
 It’s easy to see why.

-The history of Italian cuisine is versatile and intricate and beloved my many.
+The history of Italian cuisine is versatile, intricate and beloved by many.
 Italy is one of the best culinary destinations for variety and flavours.
-It is hard to pick a favourite, so the need to keep eating your way through the country is a necessity.
+It is hard to pick a favourite, so the need to keep eating your way through the country is necessary.